chargetrip/examples/elevation-plot/README.md

 Our Playground has a station database that is populated with freely available European station data from [OCM](https://openchargemap.org/site).
 Importing your own database or using one of the databases Chargetrip has an integration with, is possible.
 For more details, contact us.

-If you are not yet familiar with using our API to plan a route.
+If you are not yet familiar with, using our API to plan a route.
 The route example we have build for you is a good first step.
 This example expands on that.

 ### Steps to take